 The Departmental Scholar Award is given to an undergraduate student who best represents student scholarship from within the college.
 This outstanding student is considered excellent not only by academic standards, but also for participation in research scholarship activity, levels of intellectual curiosity, creativity, and communication skills.
 Student recipients will be awarded $200 cash from the PHC and will also be nominated for the Provost's Award for Scholarship.

 The Community Ambassador Scholarship Program has two main goals:

-- Provide opportunities for students to volunteer in the local community in preparation for and after returning from Peace Corps together with a supportive community for reflection and accountability.
+- Provide opportunities for students to serve in the local community together with a supportive community for reflection and accountability.